 NYC Arab Film Calendar

-Screenings by, about and related to the Arab World in the New York City area - including non-Arab stories written by, directed by or starring Arab talent.
+Screenings by, about and related to the Arab World & diaspora in the New York City area.

 View Event →